Polyhedra with the Zometool

 Fig. 4.10c: The dual of the model in Fig. 4.10b, the Cuboctahedron and, further in, its

-yellow prisms are the duals of the three yellow bipyramids in Fig. 4.10b.
-In the models
+are the duals of the three yellow bipyramids in Fig. 4.10b.
+Their longer edges are the

-above, we could show additional stellations of the Rhombic dodecahedron, but its dual
+have shown additional stellations of the Rhombic dodecahedron, but their dual facetings of

-facetings of the Cuboctahedron are not Zomable.
-The diagonals of these three yellow
+the Cuboctahedron are not Zomable.
+The diagonals of these three Yellow prisms (shown in

-cuboids (shown in Fig. 4.4a) are the Zomable radials of all equatorial Hexagons in this
+Fig. 4.4a) are the Zomable radials of all equatorial Hexagons in this model (see Fig.

 An interesting thing about the dual objects in Figs. 4.10b and c is that they have an